Engee documentation

 No description has been provided for this image

-As you can see from the figure above, we have reduced the images to shades of grey.
+As you can see from the picture above, we have reduced the images to shades of gray.

-Corner detection attempts to identify points in an image that have a well-defined position and can be reliably labelled in multiple images of the same scene.
-Very often these points lie at the corners or edges of image objects - hence the name of the method.
+The angle detection method attempts to identify points in an image that have a well-defined position and can be reliably identified in multiple images of the same scene.
+Very often these points lie at the corners or edges of the image objects — hence the name of the method.

-Corner detection is useful in a number of computer vision tasks - image registration, motion detection and panoramic stitching.
-The method is based on the fact that if the location of the same points is known in two different images, it provides opportunities for aligning these images.
+Angle detection is useful in a number of computer vision tasks — image registration, motion detection, and panoramic stitching.
+The method is based on the fact that if the location of the same points is known in two different images, this makes it possible to align these images.

-For corner detection, we will use the imcorner function, which has one additional parameter, which is the threshold percentage parameter for detecting points of interest.
+To detect angles, we will use the imcorner function, which has one additional indicator, which is the threshold percentage parameter for detecting points of interest.

 In [ ]: